borntofrappe/game-development/Games/Space Invaders/README.md

 ## Updates

-- [x] fix the Timer object by removing the timers from state to state
+- [x] detect collision with the aliens' bullets

-- [x] add hit state, to dispatch either to the round or gameover state
+- [x] pass only the necessary information from hit to round state

-- [ ] detect collision with the aliens' bullets
+- [x] initialize health to 2

 - [ ] add shields